jamischarles/godot-find-hidden-obj/README.md

 4. For TextureRect node, create atlas texture for new image, loaded from 00_canvas_images/ folder
 	- set region to exclude the legend & solution
 5. Duplicate the ^ node, then make texture UNIQUE (parent only)
-	- set region to entire image
+	- set region to entire image (todo: or just reuse the node, BETTER)
 6. Select root node in tree for create_shape_data.tscn
 	- delete all the children of `click_zone_container` node
 	- delete all the children of `button_image_container` node